vibhorkum/postgres_benchmark/README.md

 ### Assumptions/Pre-requisite

-In order to run this benchmark, make sure have met the following criteria
+To run this benchmark, make sure have met the following criteria:

 1. Provision m5d.metal instance with CentOS 8 x86_64